 About Me

-Paula Maust is a performer, scholar, and educator dedicated to fusing research and creative practice to amplify underrepresented voices and advocate for social change.
-She is the creator of Expanding the Music Theory Canon, an extensive open-source collection of music theory examples by women and people of color.
-This is the first open-source collection of this magnitude and scope, and it is aimed at concepts covered in the undergraduate core music theory curriculum.
-A print anthology based on the project will be released in December 2023 with SUNY Press.
-She is also collaborating with Auralia & Musition to curate a collection of worksheets to accompany the book that can be used in those platforms.
-She has also given lectures about diversity in music educational resources at Duke University, the Johns Hopkins University, for Early Music America, Indiana University, the Peabody Institute, and Texas Tech University.
-Her recent study on racial and gender representation in the music classroom was published in the Journal of the International Alliance for Women in Music.
-Paula is also one of the early modern area editor’s for Oxford University Press’s women, gender, and sexuality revision of Grove Music Online.
+Paula Maust is a performer, scholar, and educator dedicated to fusing research and creative practice to amplify underrepresented voices.
+She is the creator of Expanding the Music Theory Canon, an extensive open-source collection of music theory examples by women and/or people of color.
+This is the first resource of this magnitude and scope, and it is focused on concepts covered in the undergraduate core music theory curriculum.
+A book based on the project was released in December 2023 with SUNY Press.
+Paula also recently collaborated with Auralia & Musition to curate a collection of digital worksheets to accompany the book.
+Paula has given lectures about the importance of diversity in pedagogical materials at New York University, Duke University, Johns Hopkins University, Indiana University, Peabody Conservatory, and Texas Tech University.
+Her research on the topic has been published in the Journal of Music Theory Pedagogy and the Journal of the International Alliance for Women in Music.

 Education